OddsSeeker.com, like many internet media publications, runs on funding from our advertising partners.

 The gaming operators listed on OddsSeeker.com do not have any influence over our Editorial team's review or rating of their products.

 We thank you for using our affiliate links & codes as a show of support, because that's how we keep OddsSeeker.com free for anyone to read and use.

 Unless you’ve spent the past odd year-and-a-half or so living under a rock further below sea level than Patrick Star, then you probably already know that we’ve been living in a time of some big crises.
 We probably don’t have to explain why a once-in-a-century global pandemic fits that signifier, but hopefully our current and future treatment tactics mean we won’t be dealing with Omicron or other variants for terribly longer.

 Unfortunately, another big global crisis is looming on the horizon, and it might not only be looming on the horizon, but already here; climate change.
 Yesterday, multiple outlets (like the Washington Post) reported that the United Nations recently confirmed recording the hottest Arctic temperatures on record last year; 100 degrees Fahrenheit, in the Arctic of all places!

-Beyond these already visible signs of change, NASA & the IPCC predict that the world will continue to see even more drastic ecological changes over the coming decades, including:
+Beyond these already visible signs of change, predict that the world will continue to see even more drastic ecological changes over the coming decades, including: